Eagle Eye’s Hunter Ranger True Archery Build(PVE) MOD 14

 - Wardens Courage- increase the damage bonus and reduce the damage resistance penalty by 5%. basically, this means throw caution is now after max rank 20% more dmg and the penalty you normal suffer is 10% down from 15% defenses reduced.

-- Skirmishers gambit- this reduces your critical chance by 10% but increases your critical severity by 50%. this is the equivalent of having a perfect vorpal weapon enchantment. with this, your options can be wider than sticking to crit sev enchants. you can now go for enchants like feytouched/lightning and if you wanted, a dread enchantment
+- Skirmishers gambit- this reduces your critical chance by 10% but increases your critical severity by 50%. this is the equivalent of having a perfect vorpal weapon enchantment. with this, your options can be wider than sticking to crit sev enchants

-Mount Equip Power: Arcane Whirlwind or black ice warhorse for the 4000 power or if your crit is low go for 4000 or 2000k crit chance. if you can’t afford at the time amount that gives 2k power or crit is still good as well.
+Mount Equip Power: Arcane Whirlwind or black ice warhorse for the 4000 power or if your crit is low go for 4000 or 2000k crit chance. if you can’t afford at the time. a mount that gives you a split power/armor pen or crit armor pen or a mount that gives 2k power/pen is still good as well.

-Mount Combat Power: Tensers disk would be ideal if you can get ahold of it as it boosts ur attack dmg and raises your dex by +2
+Mount Combat Power: Tensers disk would be ideal if you can get ahold of it as it boosts ur attack dmg and raises your dex by +2. the new swarm mount is perfect since the age of mod 14.

-Artifact Weapon Set: as a starter hr wootz or pioneer set is nice, end game you want tyrant set or primal set from seal of brave shop
+Artifact Weapon Set: as a starter the new vistani set you get for starting barovia map(talk to king neverember to get the intro quest), end game you want tyrant set or primal set from seal of brave shop.

 Artifact class feature Offhand: you want the one that grants 8% bonus damage for the aspect of the pack as it will never leave your tray. or the extra 2% damage on twin blade storm. personally, I prefer aspect of the pack as it gives combat advantage buff immediately and if you have around 1.3k combat advantage that’s about 8-18%( if you have under dark boon for 10% extra ca) damage you are doing.

-Artifact Main Hand: electric shot dmg buff or aimed shot but its better for electric as it gives a dmg buff while the aimed version is just a run speed buff and dmg buff to melee from which we almost never touch.
+Artifact Main Hand: electric shot dmg buff or aimed shot. but its better for aimed shot as it gives a speed buff which is nice. electric we use but the speed buff is more practical.

 Artifact set bonus: personally I don’t find any of the arti sets to be ideal not even the new ones, while Demogorgon set looks great it doesn’t really compliment dexterity at all.
 I strongly suggest stronghold company duelist cloak and dexterity belt. they both amp up dexterity and wisdom as they are your primary stat rolls. but if you feel you don’t need your wis up cause you maxed out crit you could go for a sash of charisma for the extra combat advantage %.